 to call func (with dummy declaration) and tries to compile and link,

-using current value of substitution parameter LIBS
+using current value of substitution parameter LIBS.

-is at the top of the emitted C code.
+The value of cf-includes-default is at the top of the emitted C code.

-if func is available, #f
+They return #t if func is available, #f otherwise.

 Two procedures are the same.
 The name cf-check-func

-corresponds to autoconf’s AC_CHECK_FUNC
+corresponds to autoconf’s AC_CHECK_FUNC.

 {gauche.configure}